 Growing up Pizza Rustica was a dish that I looked most forward to on Easter.
+This traditional Italian pie can be made many ways, as it varies depending upon the region in Italy.
 I make mine with a variety of cheeses, eggs and cured meats (I even put some sausage in there too).
-Like many Italian recipes, Pizza Rustica can vary by region.
-So, put what meats and cheese you like in yours.
-I have even seen some recipes that add spinach.
 I usually serve this pie with antipasto on Easter Sunday.

 2 lbs.
 Cheese and Parsley Sausage- Out of the casing

 8 oz.
 Fresh Mozzarella- Cut in Cubes

 1 Cup Grated Pecorino Romano

 8 Eggs – beaten, plus one extra eggs for brushing on the pie

 ****Ask the deli person to slice the prosciutto, hot sopressata and provolone thick (about ¼ inch thick).
 Then cut the meat into tiny cubes when prepping the recipe.

 ****Honestly, a quality store bought pie dough is just as good as this homemade one.
 So, if you are crunched for time, use the store bought.
 Just roll it out to the same diameter as you would with the homemade dough.

 In a food processor fitted with a blade add the flour, butter, olives oil, egg and salt and pulse until the mixture resembles coarse sand.
 Then add in the water.
 And pulse until it is combined.
 Place the dough on a clean, floured countertop and knead slightly.
 You want to incorporate the ingredients but not overwork it.
 Form into a ball, cover with plastic wrap and refrigerate for at least an hour.
 Just before using, take it out and bring to room temperature for 20 minutes.

 Preheat the oven to 350°.
 In a large skillet cook the sausage until it is no longer pink and slightly browned.
 Let it cool.